-During Spring and Autumn times, male goldfinches show off their stunning yellow plumage while females have a dull yellow-brown coloring that brightens slightly during the summer months.
+During spring and autumn, male goldfinches show off their stunning yellow plumage, while females have dull yellow-brown coloring that brightens in summer.

-But it’s not just their colors that make them so remarkable!
-Through the cold winter months, many goldfinches lose their vibrant yellows and become primarily medium tan-gray with an olive tinge visible upon close inspection.
+During the cold winter months, many goldfinches lose their vibrant yellows and become primarily medium tan-gray with an olive tinge.

-These fluffy birds are endearing to watch as they flit about – and exploring the different plumage through the changing seasons provides plenty of delightful surprises!
+They’re endearing to watch as they flit about – and exploring their different plumage throughout the seasons is delightful!

-During these cold times, they remain wild and free in their favorite open lands while those living further up north can often approach human habitation where tantalizing feeders hang heavy with promises of sunflowers… For gourmets like this, there’s no beating it!
+They continue to live wild and free while those living further north can often approach human habitation where tantalizing feeders hang heavy with sunflower seeds… There’s nothing like it for gourmets!

 Habits and Lifestyle

-To show dominance they raise their wings, body feathers and lower their neck and face the offender with a loud shriek of ‘peck peck peck’.
-They spread out with one showing its entire body for maximum effect!
+The males display their dominance by raising their wings, body feathers, and lowering their necks to face the offender with a loud shriek of ‘peck peck peck’.

 Diet and Nutrition

-American goldfinches live mainly off a diet of seeds, ranging from poppies to thistles and more.
-But, like all good parents, they understand the value of a balanced diet.
+The American goldfinch mainly eats seeds, like poppies and thistles, but like all good parents, they understand the importance of a balanced diet.

-So these plucky little birds also battle brambles for tasty tree buds and sweet maple sap.
+These plucky little birds also battle brambles for tasty tree buds.

-After 12-14 days of incubation, her chicks emerge blind but covered in pale grey down and colorful red markings.
+The chicks emerge blind but covered in pale grey down and colorful red markings after 12-14 days of incubation.

 American goldfinches are a joy to behold, but their populations are far from secure.
 There are now around 24 million individuals in the United States and a global population of 42 million.